Kids playing in a trampoline fort.

 We recommend the following:

-Clear Power 50 Ft.
+1. Clear Power 50 Ft.
 Outdoor Extension Cord

-Built for safety and available in multiple sizes, this extension cord works in temperatures from -40°F up to 140°F. It features nickel-coated brass blades that resist corrosion and prevent arcing, and it is weather, water, abrasion, and kink resistant, as well as flame retardant.
+Built for safety and available in multiple sizes, this extension cord works in temperatures from -40°F up to 140°F. It features nickel-coated brass blades that resist corrosion and prevent arcing, and it is weather, water, abrasion, and kink resistant, as well as flame-retardant.

-Gear It 100 Ft Extension Cord
+2. Gear It 100 Ft Extension Cord

 This heavy-duty, all-purpose extension cord is rated for 125 volts, 13 amps, and 1625 watts and features 14 gauge pure copper content.
 Rated for temperatures from -40F to 130F, it includes a 30-day, 100% money-back guarantee.

 Once your electricity connection is established, you can decide which lights to choose.
 If you plan on using your trampoline fort at night for sleepovers or camping, adding lights will create a magical fort your kids will never get tired of using.
-These are our favorites:

 Bedding